def-codes/the-better-thing/src/datafy-node/README.md

 invoking the protocol in the first place, since they are addressed identically and the requester may not know which type the thing is beforehand.
-Also, UNIX-derivative filesystems overload the term “file” anyway, in that directories and other entities are also files.
+Also, UNIX-derivative filesystems overload the term “file” anyway, in that directories and other entities are also called “files.”
 Finally, notwithstanding that `nfo` may be a high-quality vocabulary, it lacks the kind of official status that would belong to something as universal as files (which indeed have their own protocol).

-The conclusion is that, given that the underlying polymethod mechanism is willing to take RDF as a first-class concept, it may be logical to consider `@id` as well as `@type` and support protocol-based dispatch to support lower-level datafication.
+The conclusion is that, given that the underlying polymethod mechanism is willing to take RDF as a first-class concept, it may be logical to consider `@id` as well as `@type` and support protocol-based dispatch to support lower-level extension points.

 ### Keys and context